All Hands and Hearts: 2013

 In 2013, the organization conducted the second phase of their response to Typhoon Sendong, building 88 new permanent homes for the victims of the storm.
 In May, they set up a rapid response in the Rancho Brazos community in Granbury, Texas, following a tornado in that area.
 Immediately afterward, they moved to Oklahoma, to aid in restorations after more tornadoes had hit in the areas of Moore and El Reno.
 In September 2013, the group set up an operation in Northeast Colorado following massive flooding.
 They organized volunteer teams, helping residents and business owners clear debris and salvage belongings, as well as helping farmers clear debris from their fields.

 In October, the group responded to a 7.2 earthquake in the island province of Bohol, Philippines.
 The group performed debris removal and salvage.
 While the project in Bohol continued, the group set up a second response site on the nearby Island of Leyte in response to Typhoon Yolanda.
 Volunteers on Leyte worked to demolish damaged structures and deliver food to rural residents.
-At the same time, the group set up a stateside response project in Washington, Illinois following a series of tornadoes in November 2013.
-FEMA had denied aid to the area, saying that infrastructure damage after the storms wasn't severe enough to warrant federal help.
+At the same time, the group set up a stateside response project in Washington, Illinois, following a series of tornadoes in November 2013.
+FEMA had denied aid to the area, saying that infrastructure damage after the storms was not severe enough to warrant federal help.

 2012

 Following the addition of teaching programs in Leogane, All Hands concluded their presence in Leogane.
 They established a presence in the Philippines with Project Cagayan de Oro, aiding in the cleanup and rebuilding efforts following Typhoon Sendong which hit on December 16, 2011, leaving at least 1,200 people dead, and destroying 50,000 houses.

-In March 2012, they provided aid in coordinating volunteers for debris removal in Morgan County, KY after an EF-3 tornado caused a large amount of damage and killed six.
-Following the June flooding of Duluth, MN, the group aided in the restoration efforts, establishing a volunteer center where efforts could be coordinated, and flood victims could be matched with volunteers.
+In March 2012, they provided aid in coordinating volunteers for debris removal in Morgan County, Kentucky, after an EF-3 tornado caused a large amount of damage and killed six.
+Following the June flooding of Duluth, Minnesota, the group aided in the restoration efforts, establishing a volunteer center where efforts could be coordinated, and flood victims could be matched with volunteers.

 Following Hurricane Isaac, the group returned to the Mississippi Gulf Coast to provide hurricane recovery aid in the same region where HandsOnUSA had been formed to aid in the Katrina recovery efforts, providing cleanup and home repairs.
 The same season, they were situated on Staten Island and Long Island following Hurricane Sandy, gutting houses and aiding in cleanup and restorative efforts.
 Volunteers in Long Beach, Long Island slept on the second floor of a church during the restorative efforts, staying there for eight months.